Invernisoft-Inc/neovim-conf/README.md

 - [X] Termianls include the visual line when you reopen them, this is annoying, maybe the visual line should be removed entirely because with Specs is not much more needed too
 - [X] Nvim consumes some cpu, why? try disabling some plugins to find the one causing the issue
 - [X] in autocomplete, if there's a snippet and we want to autocommplete the word the cannot trigger it unless the menu is open, this can be annoying, so we may need to reconfigure the <c-j> key to if expandable... else fallback()
+- [X] when a text is copied or deleted, it is saved to the clipboard, this is very annoying in normal vim usage because we only want to do that when ctrl+c for example
+- [ ] Bash: only LSP to files that has /bin/bash, similar to the "env" conf but only for bash, this avoids source files to be LSPized like mkdeb controls

 ### Bugs (possible) to check:
 - [ ] fonts compatibility? over terminology, urxvt, ssh, tmux, etc
 - [X] syntax working for special files: c (improved, equivalentinvim vim-syntax-extra), edc, markdown, asciidoc
-- [ ] Showing tabs can be annoying especially when copying the text, check vimrc conf to compare
+- [X] Showing tabs can be annoying especially when copying the text, check vimrc conf to compare
     - set a hotkey to remove all visuals (linenumbers, tabs, etc) and to re-enable them

 #### Plugins